LayerXcom/safety-oracle/README.md

 # Safety Oracle
-Safety oracles summaries, analysis and comparison.
+Safety oracles summaries, analysis, and comparison.

 The goal of this repository is written here: https://github.com/LayerXcom/safety-oracle/issues/1